-In short, Bemidji is a haven for adventurers seeking winter snowboarding, but also things like summer fishing, and everything in between!
-If this is your first time visiting Bemidji, it can be challenging to figure out where to start and what to do.
+In short, Bemidji is a haven for adventurers seeking winter snowboarding, things like summer fishing, and everything in between!
+If this is your first time visiting Bemidji, figuring out where to start and what to do can be challenging.

-To help make your trip a little easier, we’ve put together a list of the best things to do in Bemidji, Minnesota.
+To help make your trip a little easier, we’ve compiled a list of the best things to do in Bemidji, Minnesota.

 The hotel is situated in the heart of Bemidji and within walking distance to numerous restaurants and shopping areas.
 Within a 10-minute drive, guests can visit Paul Bunyan Land, Bemidji State University and Sanford Medical Center, as well as access all of the area’s outdoor activities including hiking trails and lakes.